 - 2 pounds ground beef (or pork, chicken, or turkey)

 - 2 tablespoons chili powder

 - 3 green onions, chopped

 - Olive oil

 - 12 mini buns

-- Lightly coat a skillet with the olive oil and heat over medium high heat.
+- Lightly coat a skillet with olive oil and heat over medium-high heat.

-- Use an ice cream scoop to portion out 2 ounce patties of the beef mix, lightly flattening with your hands before placing in the pan.
-Cook each patty 2-3 minutes per side, in batches.
+- Use an ice cream scoop to portion out 2-ounce patties of the beef mix, lightly flattening with your hands before placing them in the pan.
+Cook each patty 2-3 minutes per side in batches.